 Upon impact, Gabriella’s Honda ignited, and the entire car was engulfed in flames within minutes.
 Sadly, Gabriella and her passenger, her two-year-old daughter, were trapped inside and burned to death.
 “I watched my daughter and granddaughter burn in the middle of the night,” said Al-Quiyamah Faiz.

 The fiery Fulton County wreck took place on westbound I-285, near Ga.
 400 around 9:30 p.m., blocking lanes between Peachtree-Dunwoody Road and Ga.
 400. According to reports, a tractor-trailer and two other cars were involved in this crash.
 Additionally, one person suffered injuries in this accident, but the person’s name has not been released, according to Channel 2 News.

 Fulton County authorities are now investigating the crash to determine if charges should be filed against any of the drivers involved in this Sandy Springs multi-vehicle accident.

-Our Fulton County accident attorneys at the Law Offices of Shane Smith are saddened to hear of this fatal Georgia car crash and would like to extend our deepest condolences and sympathies to the family and friends of Gabriella and Jada Faiz.
+Our Fulton County accident attorneys at Shane Smith Law are saddened to hear of this fatal Georgia car crash and would like to extend our deepest condolences and sympathies to the family and friends of Gabriella and Jada Faiz.